Skip to main content

 06

-• Maximum clearance to deck or grade: 1 inch (vs. 4" on a solid barrier over solid ground) — eliminates the toddler crawl-under
+• Maximum clearance to deck or grade: 1 inch as published in that interpretation — addresses crawl-under

-• Vertical post spacing: ≤40 inches on center — prevents fabric deflection that would let a child through
+• Vertical post spacing: ≤40 inches on center — limits fabric deflection

-• Gates: self-closing, self-latching, latch release ≥54" off the ground, opens away from the pool — same as any other barrier
+• Gates: self-closing, self-latching, latch release at the height the adopted code requires, opens away from the pool

 07

-Where mesh is rejected (HOA / community level, not city code)
+Where mesh can be restricted (HOA / community level, not city code)

 08